Rays vs. Astros Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Wander Franco and others are available when the Houston Astros host the Tampa Bay Rays at Minute Maid Park on Friday (at 8:10 PM ET).
+Sportsbooks have listed player props for Kyle Tucker, Wander Franco and others when the Houston Astros host the Tampa Bay Rays at Minute Maid Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!